opiuman/another-diff-doc/AD_PRIVACY.md

 # Privacy Policy for Another Diff

 **Effective Date:** November 29, 2025

 **Developer:** Wilson

 ## Introduction

-Another Diff ("the Extension") is a Chrome browser extension that allows users to compare JSON and XML data from two URLs with a VSCode-style side-by-side diff viewer.
+Another Diff is a Chrome browser extension that allows users to compare JSON, XML and HTML data from two URLs with a VSCode-style side-by-side diff viewer.
 This privacy policy explains how the Extension handles data.

 ## Data Collection and Usage